-- 4.3.
-The activity concentration clearance levels specified in Tablestables I.2 and I.3 of GSR Part 3 [1] apply to solid materials, for example contaminated or activated structures and components, or contaminated soils. - 4.4.
-The methodology used to calculate the clearance levels for artificial radionuclides in Tabletable I.2 of GSR Part 3 [1] is described in Ref.
+4.3.
+The activity concentration clearance levels specified in tables I.2 and I.3 of GSR Part 3 [1] apply to solid materials, for example contaminated or activated structures and components, or contaminated soils.

+4.4.
+The methodology used to calculate the clearance levels for artificial radionuclides in table I.2 of GSR Part 3 [1] is described in Ref.
 [5].
 For each radionuclide of artificial origin, the activity concentration clearance level was determined on the basis of a set of exposure scenarios, each of which considered external irradiation, dust inhalation and ingestion (direct and indirect, including ingestion of radionuclides via drinking water and water for agricultural purposes).
-The clearance levels listed in Tabletable I.2 of GSR Part 3 [1] are the lower of the values obtained from the following approaches: - (a) The use of 'realistic' scenarios, applying an effective dose criterion of 10 μ Sv perin a year; - (b) The use of 'low probability' scenarios, applying an effective dose criterion of 1 mSv perin a year and a skin equivalent dose limit of 50 mSv perin a year.
+The clearance levels listed in table I.2 of GSR Part 3 [1] are the lower of the values obtained from the following approaches:

+- (a) The use of 'realistic' scenarios, applying an effective dose criterion of $10 \,\mu\text{Sv}$ in a year; - (b) The use of 'low probability' scenarios, applying an effective dose criterion of 1 mSv in a year and a skin equivalent dose limit of 50 mSv in a year.

-The clearance levels derived from the calculations were then rounded to the nearest power of 10ten using a near logarithmic rounding approach [5]; the models and assumptions used do not justify-a higher precision.
-Consequently, demonstrating that the resulting dose will be of the order of 10 μSv perin a year or less should be commensurate with this level of precision, (i.e. towith the logarithmically rounded values of the clearance level-).
+The clearance levels derived from the calculations were then rounded to the nearest power of ten using a near logarithmic rounding approach [5]; the models and assumptions used do not justify higher precision.
+Consequently, demonstrating that the resulting dose will be of the order of 10 $\mu$ Sv in a year or less should be commensurate with this level of precision (i.e. with the logarithmically rounded values of the clearance level).